Filtered instanton Floer homology and the homology cobordism group: Review of filtered instanton Floer homology

 If we can write the third case as

 these countings imply that

 for any $a \in CI^{[s,r]} _1(Y_1)$.
 We will show if $M(a,W^\ast, c)$ is non-empty and $\cs_{\pi_1}(a)<r$ then $\cs_{\pi_2} (c)<r$.
 By the use of \Cref{useful}, we get

-Next, we see the case of $H^1(W,\R)=0$.
-We need to consider the transversality of the moduli space $M(\theta,W^\ast, \theta)$.
-As in the explaining of the equations (2.16) in \cite{D18} and \cite{Do87}, there are two types of reducible flat connections and we can take a perturbation $\pi_W$ satisfying $M(\theta,W^\ast, \theta)$ is finite set.
+Next, we see the case of $H^1(W;\R)=0$.
+We need to consider the transversality of the moduli space $M(\theta ,W^\ast, \theta)$.
+As explained in \cite[(2.16)]{D18} and \cite{Do87}, there are two types of reducible flat connections and we can take a perturbation $\pi_W$ so that $M(\theta ,W^\ast, \theta)$ is finite set.
 Moreover, Donaldson \cite{Do87} showed that the orientations of the points are the same.
-One can count the points and see $\# M(\theta,W^\ast, \theta) = \#H_1(W,\z)$.
-By using such perturbation,
+One can count the points and see that $\# M(\theta ,W^\ast, \theta) = \#H_1(W;\z)$.
+Using the above perturbation, we have

-where $c(W)= \#H_1(W,\z)$. \end{proof}
+where $c(W)= \#H_1(W;\z)$. \end{proof}

+\begin{proof}[Proof of \Cref{orientations of moduli}] We discuss the orientations of the moduli spaces.
+Let us consider the restriction maps